 Literature is read “privately”, and art refers to social interaction.
-There were many pieces of art with social subjects on “Unlimited” including the complete furnishings of a branch of a former German chain store Schlecker.
+There were many art pieces with social subjects, including the complete furnishings of a branch of a former German chain store Schlecker.
 This have been transformed into a postmedium installation by FORT, an artis-duo (Jenny Kropp, b.
-1978, Alberta Niemann,b.1982)
+1978, Alberta Niemann,b.1982).

-Another postmodern “ready -made” shown at “Unlimited” was Baldessari ‘s “Ear Sofa; Nose Sconces with Flower”s (in Stage Setting), 2017, (performance, mixed media).
+Another postmodern art work shown at “Unlimited” was Baldessari ‘s “Ear Sofa; Nose Sconces with Flower”s (in Stage Setting), 2017, (performance, mixed media).

 This installation is comprised of a white ear-shaped sofa and two wall-mounted white noses with flowers in a staged setting, made absurd by the presence of a model and a poodle.
 John Baldessari explained his ears -and -nose series : “The works actually started in mid-sixties.
 At that time I had a friend who owned a billboard company.
 I was getting chopped -up billboards.
 So I used them as the basis for a series of paintings.
 Over the years I’ve tended to block out certain features that I feel would normally provide important information – like faces, for example.
 This leads to the anxiety of not knowing what has been omitted”.

-Barbara Kruger’s prints, Sylvie Fleury travelling project, Michal Rovner video, presented at “Unlimited” 2017, are decorative, bright, eclectic, political, feministic – ideal fit for modern “media” city and the content of the social networks.
+Barbara Kruger’s prints, Sylvie Fleury travelling project, Michal Rovner video, presented at “Unlimited” 2017, are bright, eclectic, political, feministic – ideal fit for modern media city.

-Barbara Kruger deals with social and political issues. “ Untitled (Our people are better than your people)”, 1994/2017, (print on vinyl, wall paper) is an “all-over” composition filled with words and emotions and showing zero political correctness.
-Art and language are on the same level in this postconceptual, text based, feminist discourse.
+Barbara Kruger deals with social and political issues in her “ Untitled (Our people are better than your people)”, 1994/2017, an all-over composition filled with words and emotions and showing zero political correctness.
+Art and language are on the same level in this postconceptual, text based feminist discourse.